kyouko-taiga/LogicKit/README.md

 In fact, algorithms that are easily expressed in an imperative way often prove to be difficult to write in a functional logic programming style.

-But modern languages like Swift are all about mixing paradigm's right?
+But modern languages like Swift are all about mixing paradigms right?
 So why not bringing logic programming into the mix as well!
 With LogicKit, the above Prolog example can be rewritten entirely in Swift: